lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/11 Point of Interests.md

 	- Keep repeating this process with each child node until there are no nodes left with more than 500 locations.
 - **How will we find the grid for a given location?**
 	- Start with the root node and search downward to find our required node/grid.
+	- At each step, see if the current node we are visiting has children.
+		- If it has, we will move to the child node that contains our desired location and repeat this process.
+		- If the node does not have any children, then that is our desired node.
+- **How will we find neighboring grids of a given grid?**
+-

 ### Option 4: Hilbert Curve